-The aim of this course is to provide knowledge, attitude and skills on advanced haematological procedures followed in a
+The aim of this course is to provide knowledge, attitude and skills on advanced haematological procedures followed in a haematology laboratory and train the students to perform tests using advanced haematological procedures, interpret the results, identify the possible errors and the sources and solve the problems.

-- describe the normal haemostasis - carryout the coagulation screening tests - interpret the results to do the second line coagulation investigations appropriately - demonstrate the skills in staining techniques for differential count on a bone marrow aspirate film - identify the appropriate investigations to identify the cause of haemolytic anaemia - describe the benign and malignant disorders of white cells - make use of various erythrocyte and leucocyte cytochemistry - explain laboratory organization and management
+- describe the normal haemostasis - carryout the coagulation screening tests - interpret the results to do the second line coagulation investigations appropriately - demonstrate the skills in staining techniques for differential count on a bone marrow aspirate film - identify the appropriate investigations to identify the cause of haemolytic anaemia

+- describe the benign and malignant disorders of white cells - make use of various erythrocyte and leucocyte cytochemistry - explain laboratory organization and management

 Normal haemostasis and its components.
-Introduction to the investigation of bleeding disorders, Clotting screening, Second line coagulation investigations, Investigation of a thrombotic tendency, Differential cell count on aspirated bone marrow films, Investigations to find out the cause of Haemolyticanaemia, Investigations of abnormal Haemoglobin, Investigation of a suspected Thalassemia, The White blood cells and their benign disorders, Introduction to Haematological malignancies, Erythrocyte and leucocyte cytochemistry, Haematology laboratory organization and management, Introduction to

-Immunophenotyping, Multi-colour flow cytometry methods, Immunological markers in Acute Leukaemia and Chronic lympho proliferative disorders, Laboratory control of anticoagulants, Laboratory control of thrombolytic therapy, Introduction to molecular and cytogenetic analysis for haematological disorders.
+Introduction to the investigation of bleeding disorders, Clotting screening, Second line coagulation investigations.
+Investigation of a thrombotic tendency, Differential cell count on aspirated bone marrow films, Investigations to find out the cause of Haemolyticanaemia, Investigations of abnormal Haemoglobin, Investigation of a suspected Thalassemia, The White blood cells and their benign disorders, Introduction to Haematological malignancies, Erythrocyte and leucocyte cytochemistry, Haematology laboratory organization and management, Introduction to Immunophenotyping, Multi-colour flow cytometry methods, Immunological markers in Acute Leukaemia and Chronic lympho proliferative disorders, Laboratory control of anticoagulants, Laboratory control of thrombolytic therapy, Introduction to molecular and cytogenetic analysis for haematological disorders.